 Why is it we want so badly to memorialize ourselves?
 Even while we’re still alive.
 We wish to assert our existence, like dogs peeing on fire hydrants.
 We put on display our framed photographs, our parchment diplomas, our silver-plated cups; we monogram our linen, we carve our names on trees, we scrawl them on washroom walls.
 It’s all the same impulse.
 What do we hope from it?
 Applause, envy, respect?
 Or simply attention, of any kind we can get?

-It wasn’t until the last 100 pages that the story began to paw at me like a hungry cat.
+It wasn’t until the last one hundred pages that the story began to paw at me like a hungry cat.
 Did I miss something?
-I’m nothing if not clueless on many occasions, so perhaps I did miss some nuances that Ms. Atwood used covertly.
-I’m left wondering if that is the point of the intriguing narrative exposition in those last pages that seems all too familiar in the thousand year #metoo revolution—when women overlook those violations done to other women.
-Or perhaps I simply missed it in my inattentive zeal to get to the end.
+I’m nothing if not clueless on many occasions, so, perhaps I did miss some nuances that Ms. Atwood used covertly.
+I’m left wondering if that is the point of the intriguing narrative exposition in those last pages that seems all too familiar in the thousand-year #metoo revolution—when women overlook those violations done to other women?
+Or perhaps I simply missed it in my inattentive zeal to get to the end?
 This would not surprise me and I feel shame for not paying attention to Iris and Laura’s story more closely.